cpliakas/php-project-starter/README.md

 best practices and get them from zero-to-CI in seconds.

-The applications created by this tool have an opinionated directory structure, build system, and pre-configured set of services connections.
+The applications created by this tool have an opinionated directory structure, build system, and pre-configured set of service connections.
 Refer to the [Tools And Conventions](#tools-and-conventions) and [Directory Structure](#directory-structure) sections below for more details.